 Card Notes & Sources

-PLEASE NOTE: This page will make absolutely no sense without the deck.
-But I am continually updating it (chaotically and out of order) with notes and citations so feel free to check in!
+These are notes and sources for the EVERYTHING BAGEL deck.
+Please note that this page will make minimal sense without the cards.
+But I am continually updating it (chaotically and out of order) so feel free to check in!

 Card 1